What is SQL & Why You Should Learn It

 For simple to complex, single user or multiuser database applications, most solopreneurs, and SME companies rely on Microsoft Access.
 It is well suited, proven and highly relevant even in 2021.

-We have several reasons to say that Microsoft Access is still a truly relevant Database system even in 2021, in fact many more years to come.
+We have several reasons to say that Microsoft Access is still a truly relevant Database system even in this year, in fact many more years to come.

 Let us look at what Microsoft Access is